in this guide

 Step 7: sign out

-From your homepage, you can complete other transactions or select the myGov icon to return to myGov.
+From your homepage, you can complete other transactions or select Return to myGov to go back to your myGov account.

 For your privacy and security, sign out when you’ve finished using your myGov account.